jmayorga94/Azure-SelfHostedAgent-Terraform/README.md

 To provision using this sample, follow these steps:

 * Start by cloning this repository
-* Create or copy your agent pool name from Azure Devops Organization
+* Create or copy your agent pool name from Azure Devops Organization (azp_pool variable on the Variables.tf )
 * Configure the variables on the Variables.tf file with your information
 * Authenticate to azure using the command
   ``